-Efficy, a Belgian customer management software company, has just acquired the Spanish company Suma CRM, dedicated to the same sector, but specialised in SMEs.
+Efficy is a Belgian customer management software company, which has just acquired the Spanish Suma CRM, dedicated to the same sector, but specialised in SMEs.

 The amount of the transaction is €2.1 million.

 Despite this acquisition, the Spanish firm will continue to operate independently.

 In the process of business transformation, the customer has been placed at the centre of their strategies.

 Knowing their needs, their tastes and being able to anticipate them is now the main challenge for companies and, to achieve this, the main solution is to integrate a Customer Relationship Management.

 CRM helps companies to strengthen customer relationships and build customer loyalty.
 It is increasingly present in corporate finance.

 The company was founded in Belgium in 2005, is Europe's most comprehensive CRM for medium-sized and large companies.

 At present, Efficy has an annual turnover of around €20m, 175 employees and a presence in 33 countries.